samjdedes/pneumonia_detection/README.md

 ## Modeling

-Threshhold of performance consider successful:
+Threshhold of performance consider successful.....

 ## Evaluation

+In evaluating our model.....

-A limitation we have is publicaly available pediatric chest x-ray images.
-We would have liked to include additional data, but in our search for more, we were unable to find x-ray images from children with pneumonia or with nomal lungs.
-There are datasets available with adult lung images, however these would not be a good test set because adult and pediatric structures are different and the model would not be able to accurately predict.
+A limitation we have is access to publicaly available pediatric chest x-ray images.
+We would have liked to include additional data, but in our search for more, we were unable to find x-ray images from children with pneumonia and/or with nomal lungs.
+There are datasets available with adult lung images, however these would not be a good test set because adult and pediatric chest cavity structures are different and the model would not be able to accurately predict.
 A potential additional step, that is outside of the scope of this project, is to add adult to training, test, and validation sets.

-## PHASE 2????

 ## Conclusion